 The next Youth & Family meeting is on 23rd February at 7pm in the Newman centre.

 Year of Mercy - What can we do as a parish?

-Fr Paul advised the group he is planning something for mid-June to end mid-July on a Tuesday or Wednesday.
-This will be based on the film 'Les Miserables'.
+- Fr Paul has a course which he could run.
+Course on Justice & Mercy based on the film 'Les Miserables'.
 First week you watch the film at which you identify 5 characters and then discuss a different character each week over a 5 week period.
 It was agreed this would be accepted by many in the parish.

 Listening to and engaging with Parishioners

 This came from the parish AGM when it was felt that we did not engage with one another.

 It has been suggested we have 3 open meetings one in each church so that parishioners have a voice and say what they like or don’t like and a chance for everyone to share their views and concerns.